aabiji/adventofcode/2024/log.md

 Day 7: The problem was just a simple recursion problem to find all possible configurations of a sequence.
 My initial algorithm *was* correct, but integer overflowing was my problem.
 Using `unsigned long long` and `strtol` solved the overflowing problem.

-Day 8: Initially I did not understand what the question.
-It took a while to actually understand the criteria that defines an antinode.
+Day 8: The question is really confusing.
+It doesn't make any actual sense.
+Slightly frustrating at first but I eventually figured out what the question was asking and the solution was really simple.